 - Repeat step #5 until you get a correct white balance.

 If you can’t remember the exact Kelvin values, and if your images are too yellow, just turn the temperature down.
 If they are too blue, turn the temperature up.
-Eventually, you’ll find a setting to suit your needs/the actual lighting conditions.
+Eventually, you’ll find a setting to suit the actual lighting conditions.

-For instance, if you’re shooting sunset, make it more yellow and golden, and adjust Kelvin’s value to match your scene.
+For instance, if you’re shooting sunset, you want to make the scene more yellow and golden, adjust Kelvin’s value to match your scene.
 If you’re shooting in a very yellowish-lit tungsten location, simply bring it down to around 3300K.

 One helpful tip is to turn “Live View” on and set the Kelvin value up or down.
 That way, you can see what the image will look like at the selected value in real time.